 A copy of our policy on flexible working can be downloaded via the following link – Flexible Ways of Working Policy.

-Please contact Kerri Robson (HR Manager) if you have any queries regarding our flexible and new ways of working initiatives.
+Please contact Kerri Robson (People Services Manager) if you have any queries regarding our flexible and new ways of working initiatives.

 Lincoln College Review of Flexible Working

 In January 2020 the HR Team conducted a number of focus groups and an all staff survey to inform work around an objective to review flexible working practices at the college.

 An incredible amount of work has taken place since that time, with the COVID-19 pandemic presenting an opportunity for the HR, IT and Marketing Teams to pilot hybrid working i.e. a mixture of home and workplace working and that was proven to be highly successful; headline outcomes included:

 - 95% of staff participating in the pilot said that communication with their colleagues was better than or equal to when fully working onsite;

 - 97% felt their work life balance was better than or equal to when working fully onsite;

 - 100% said that their health and wellbeing was equal to or better than before;